Miguel-Lima/Projeto-Desvla-Car/README.md

-Projeto Concluído (100%);
+Project Completed (100%);
 </br>
-Foi adicionado toda a estrutura html e css.
-Posicionamento e Tamanho e cores dos buttons, down, background img, logos e menu.
+All html and css structure has been added.
+Positioning and Size and colors of buttons, down, background img, logos and menu.
 </br>
-Modificação do DOWN.png com sucesso
+Modification of DOWN.png successfully
 </br>
-Site totalmente Responsivo.
+Fully Responsive Website.